 One hundred years ago, women won the right to vote.

-This message is produced by the Kanawha Valley chapter of the National Organization for Women with support from the West Virginia Humanities Council.
+This message is a produced by the Kanawha valley National Organization for Women with funding from the WV Humanities Council.